Open-Systems-Pharmacology/OSPSuite.ReportingEngine/README.md

 # Installation

-The **OSPSuite.ReportingEngine** package is compatible with version 3.6.x **AND** version 4.x.x of R. One of its indirect dependency, **rClr** needs to be installed specifically for the targeted R version.
-Please follow the installation instructions below:
+The **OSPSuite.ReportingEngine** package is compatible with version 4.x.x of R. Please follow the installation instructions below:

 **OSPSuite.ReportingEngine** requires following packages to be installed: